101Himanshu/Excel_Advance_Analysis/README.md

 # Excel_Advance_Analysis

-### In this case, I used all of the necessary Excel functions,formulae, Logical etc. operation that are required in any data analytics tasks.
+### In this case, I used all of the necessary Excel functions,formulae, Logical operation etc that are required in any data analytics tasks.

 >> Some screenshots...